 2. b.
 Or if you want to leave the battery in the car, disconnect the negative terminal from the battery.

 3. Connect the red (+)positive cable from the charger to the positive terminal on the battery.

-5. Plug your charger in an outlet.
+5. Plug your charger into an outlet.

-If you have any questions or comments feel free to comment below.
+If you have any questions or comments, feel free to comment below.